wing5wong/artisan-whs-static/source/_events/2020-02-23_yr-11-13-course-review-week.md

 ---
-title: "\tYR 11-13 - Course Review Week"
+title: "\tYr 11-13, Course Review Week"
 date: 2020-02-23T23:32:20.848Z
 ---
 This week is the final week students in Year 11 - Year 13 are able to review their options.